doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Tried starting with stack today, but realised I don't remember linked list thta well.
 So, started afresh with linked list implementation in C/C++.
 Wrote program to insert a node in a linked list and traversing through a linked list.

 **Thoughts** : Had I been focused in the class when this was being thought, I would have been a pro in these topics.
 But as they say, it's never too late to learn something.
 Hopefully that's true!

+# 100 Days Of Code - Log

+### Day 70: August 3, 2020

+**Today's Progress**: Learned about the Percolation problem today, and tried using Union-find functions to solve it.
+Also wrote a program inserting and deleting a node form any position in a linked list in C++.

+**Thoughts** : I think I would need to learn JAVA as well.
+I think it's fine if I push myself to my limits.
+I'm having fun.